 Myrna is fluent in English, Spanish and French, and speaks Swedish proficiently.
 She attended SF State University and graduated with a Bachelor’s degree in Liberal Arts from Excelsior College.
 She holds a Master’s degree in Urban Planning with a concentration in housing development from Columbia University, receiving the school’s Leadership Award upon graduation.

-Myrna has served on the Board of Directors of many San Francisco nonprofit organizations, including the Dolores Street Community Center, and the Jewish Community Relations Council.
-She is a member of Congregation Beth Israel Judea.
+Myrna has served on the Board of Directors of many San Francisco nonprofit organizations.
+She is a member of Congregation Beth Israel Judea in Lake Merced.
 She was one of the co-founders of HomeownershipSF, a nonprofit agency supporting homeownership access and opportunities for low- and moderate-income San Franciscans.
 For her service on the Planning Commission, she received the Local Government Award from the San Francisco Chapter of the American Institute of Architects in 2018.

 When not working on community issues, Myrna enjoys gardening and cooking.
 She is a lover and supporter of the performing arts, plays the flute and renaissance recorders, loves classical and folk music and is a dedicated Samba dancer.